vishivishvish/vishivishvish.github.io/README.md

 ## Introduction & Purpose

-This repository hosts my personal website, vibe-coded with GPT and built with GitHub Pages.
+This repository hosts my personal website, vibe-coded with GPT and built on GitHub Pages.

 Check it out at [vishivishvish.github.io](https://vishivishvish.github.io) :)